-CD4 cell count <50 cells/mm3 in children ≥6 years; CD4 percentage <5% in children <6 years)
+CD4 cell count >100 cells/mm3 for children ≥6 years; CD4 percentage >10% in children <6 years

 Criteria for Considering Restarting Primary Prophylaxis:

-- CD4 cell count <50 cells/mm3 in children ≥6 years; CD4 percentage <5% in children <6 years
+CD4 cell count <50 cells/mm3 in children ≥6 years; CD4 percentage <5% in children <6 years

 Ganciclovir 5 mg/kg body weight IV once daily, or

 For older children who can receive adult dose (based on their BSA), valganciclovir tablets 900 mg orally once daily with food, or

 For children age 4 months–16 years, valganciclovir oral solution 50 mg/mL (at dose in milligrams = 7 x BSA x CrCl up to maximum CrCl of 150 mL/min/1.73 m2) orally once daily with food, or

-- Foscarnet 90–120 mg/kg body weight IV once daily
+Foscarnet 90–120 mg/kg body weight IV once daily

 Cidofovir 5 mg/kg body weight per dose IV every other week.
 Must be given with probenecid and IV hydration.

 Secondary Prophylaxis Indicated For:

 Prior disseminated disease, retinitis, neurologic disease, or GI disease with relapse

 Criteria for Discontinuing Secondary Prophylaxis If All of the Following Criteria Are Fulfilled:

 Criteria for Restarting Secondary Prophylaxis:

-- Age <6 years with CD4 percentage <15%
+Age <6 years with CD4 percentage <15%

-- Age ≥6 years with CD4 cell count <100 cells/mm3
+Age ≥6 years with CD4 cell count <100 cells/mm3

 Symptomatic Congenital Infection with Neurologic Involvement:

-- Ganciclovir 6 mg/kg body weight per dose IV every 12 hours for 6 weeks
+Ganciclovir 6 mg/kg body weight per dose IV every 12 hours for 6 weeks

-Induction Therapy (Followed by Chronic Suppressive Therapy):
+Disseminated Disease and Retinitis: Induction Therapy (Followed by Chronic Suppressive Therapy):

 Ganciclovir 5 mg/kg body weight per dose IV every 12 hours for 14–21 days (may be increased to 7.5 mg/kg body weight per dose IV twice daily), then 5 mg/kg body weight once daily for 5–7 days per week for chronic suppression

 Central Nervous System Disease (Followed by Chronic Suppressive Therapy; See Secondary Prophylaxis):

 Ganciclovir 5 mg/kg body weight per dose IV every 12 hours PLUS foscarnet 60 mg/kg body weight per dose IV every 8 hours (or 90 mg/kg body weight per dose IV every 12 hours) continued until symptomatic improvement, followed by chronic suppression

-Induction Therapy (Followed by Chronic Suppressive Therapy):
+Disseminated Disease and Retinitis: Induction Therapy (Followed by Chronic Suppressive Therapy):

 Foscarnet, 60 mg/kg body weight per dose IV every 8 hours or 90 mg/kg body weight per dose IV every 12 hours x 14 to 21 days, then 90–120 mg/kg body weight IV once daily for chronic suppression

 Alternatives for Retinitis (Followed by Chronic Suppressive Therapy; See Secondary Prophylaxis):